andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/cronjob.md

 `kubectl get cronjob hello`{{execute}}

-After creating the cron job you can see that it hasn't been scheduled to execute yet by looking at `LAST-SCHEDULE` column:
+After creating the cron job you can see, by looking at `LAST-SCHEDULE` column, that it hasn't been scheduled yet:

 `
 master $ kubectl get cronjob hello